-Tseng is a golfing triple threat: She's accurate, has touch and lots of power.
+Tseng is a golfing triple threat, with accuracy, touch and power.
 She drives the ball, on average, a tour-best 269 yards.

 When she does, she often hears, "Go, Yani, go!!" in Mandarin.
 It's a reminder about her fan base.
 She's a big deal in Asia, especially her native Taiwan.
 On a trip home after she won the British Open in July, Tseng kept getting stopped on the streets.
 She's a household name there — but not here.
 It bothers her a bit.

-Rory McIIroy, same age as Tseng, was anointed "the next big thing" in golf, after he won his first major on the men's tour this summer.
-The PGA is more popular than the LPGA, but still, Tseng has won five majors and hasn't goten close to that kind of adulation.
+Rory McIlroy, who is the same age as Tseng, was anointed "the next big thing" in golf after he won his first major on the men's tour this summer.
+The PGA is more popular than the LPGA, but still, Tseng has won five majors and hasn't gotten close to that kind of adulation.

 Such is life, though, as a non-American on the U.S.-based LPGA Tour, which has struggled in recent years, losing sponsors and its two best players — Sorenstam and Lorena Ochoa — to retirement.

 Reaching Out Through Language

 Tseng is doing her part to connect with Americans, with her ready smile and with language.